springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step3.md

 ## Configure kpack

-To build an image for our sample app, we need to configure a 'kpack` Image resource with:
+To build an image for our sample app, we need to configure a `kpack` Image resource with:
 - the builder to use
 - the source code on GitHub
 - the repository on Docker Hub, with proper write access